I have a confession to make.

 Flying from San Jose to Quepos

 The flight from San Jose to Quepos is 17 minutes.
-Driving time is around 2.5 hours so this saves a whole lot of time.
+Driving time is around 3 hours so this saves a whole lot of time.
 Since we had passengers on our flight who were going to Drake Bay and Puerto Jimenez, the route wasn’t direct from San Jose to Quepos.
-We went San Jose –> Puerto Jimenez –> Drake Bay –> Quepos then the plane went back to San Jose.
-We got a tour of the entire Osa Peninsula and South Pacific!
+We went San Jose –> Puerto Jimenez –> Drake Bay –> Quepos.
+It actually worked out for us because we got to see the whole Osa Peninsula and South Pacific coast from the air!

-Because we had to make two extra stops, the entire flight took roughly 1.5 hours.
-After they land at the airport, they let the passengers off, board and then take off.
-It takes no more than 10 minutes at each airport so you’re not spending a ton of time waiting around at least.
+Because we had to make two extra stops, the entire flight took roughly 1.5 hours since they had to land, deplane, board and take off.
+However, it didn’t take longer than 10 minutes at each airport so we weren’t waiting around very long.